DrxwDev/Docker-Course/Essential-Commands.md

 --rm remove container after it exits
 --network connect container to a network
--f -> dlo -f container ID -> show logs in real time
+-f -> dlo -f container ID -> show logs in real time -docker build -t -> Name the image and give a tag